pyexcel-renderers/pyexcel-sortable/README.rst

 Installation
 ================================================================================

-You can install it via pip:
+You can install pyexcel-sortable via pip:

 .. code-block:: bash